Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Acknowledgements

-This project has received funding by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
+This workis supported by the Bayes duality project, JST CREST Grant Number JPMJCR211.
+This research work has been funded by the German Federal Ministry of Research, Technology and Space and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.